thanks4opensource/markoplexing/README.md

 Those familiar with charlieplexing should skip ahead to [Markoplexing](#markoplexing)

-Those understandably annoyed at being told what skip should skip this entire repository.
+Those understandably annoyed at being told what to skip should skip this entire repository.
 Note, however, that this is the last of the "skip" suggestions.

 ### MCU switch interfacing<a name="mcu_switch_interfacing"></a>